opencog/sensory/DesignNotes-L.md

   available from OpenAI and Google, but these have the drawback of being commercial.
 * I need a vector DB.
-There are two possibilities: (1) create an Atomese wrapper around Faise, the open source facebook vector DB, (2) create a pure-atomese implementation of a vector DB, or (3) do both.
+There are two possibilities: (1) create an Atomese wrapper around Faiss, the open source facebook vector DB, (2) create a pure-atomese implementation of a vector DB, or (3) do both.

 Option (3) above is the interesting one.
 This creates a pure atomese